UltraCart/rest_api_v2_sdk_java/README.md

   - ultrabooks_write: 2 of 2 required to use UltraBooks
   - user_read: Allows you to read user information.
   - user_write: Allows you to write user information.
+  - gift_certificate_read: Allows you to read gift certificate information.
+  - gift_certificate_write: Allows you to write gift certificate information.

 ### ultraCartSimpleApiKey